-1911: Under new President Orrin Roe Jenks, groundbreaking for a new campus in Aurora took place on May 31, 1911.
+1911: Under President Orrin Roe Jenks, the groundbreaking for a new campus in Aurora took place on May 31, 1911.
 The move was mutually beneficial: citizens of Aurora desired a college to enrich the culture and stature of the city, and college administrators sought to relocate to a more populated area.
 The institution changed its name and formally incorporated as Aurora College in October.

-1912: Classes at Aurora College began on April 4, 1912.
-The campus consisted of Eckhart Hall (classrooms), was the only building that was fully functioning at that time; Wilkinson Hall (men’s dorm) and Davis Hall (women’s dorm) were completed soon after.
-The “Tin Can Jimmie Club” was formed to raise funds for the college endowment.
+1912: Classes at Aurora College began on April 4.
+The campus consisted of Eckhart Hall (classrooms).
+It was the only building that was fully functioning at that time; Wilkinson Hall (men’s dorm) and Davis Hall (women’s dorm) were completed soon after.
+The Tin Can Jimmie Club was formed to raise funds for the college endowment.

 1912: The Aurora College seal was designed by B.J.
-Dean, President of Mendota College, and used for the first time on the college catalog issued in 1910.
+Dean, president of Mendota College, and used for the first time on the college catalog issued in 1910.
 When the college moved to Aurora in 1912 the wording on the seal was changed to the present form.
-The book, scroll, and torch which appear in the seal symbolize the meaning of the Latin inscription, “The wise man treasures knowledge.”
+The book, scroll, and torch, which appear in the seal, symbolize the meaning of the Latin inscription which translates to, “The wise man treasures knowledge.”

 1930: The Illinois Department of Public Instruction authorized Aurora College to train elementary and secondary school teachers, marking the beginning of one of the institution’s most successful and longest-standing academic programs.

 1947: In an effort to serve veterans returning from World War II, Aurora College introduced an innovative evening program.
 The flexible schedules allowed former soldiers to earn a college degree while working full-time jobs.